 ‘I had all these symptoms but everyone kept telling me it was just part of a normal pregnancy’

-I made a point of telling my midwife about these symptoms at my 36 week appointment she said: “Oh, it’s totally normal.
+Telling my midwife about these symptoms at my 36 week appointment she said: “Oh, it’s totally normal.
 Often when you come to the end of your pregnancy you have a rush of hormones and you can feel very much like you did in the first trimester”.
 I hadn’t been pregnant before so I didn’t question it.
 Why would I?

 When I finally got home and my husband saw me with blood all down my top he said he thought I should tell the midwife about it.
 But the next day I mentioned it in the office and one of the guys whose wife had just had a baby said: “But don’t women have 50% more blood in their bodies when they’re pregnant?
 Maybe you just had a cut on your gums or something and you bled more.”
 And I thought: “Oh yes that makes sense.”